 Mike Getman has seen his dream of a UAB soccer program that would compete for conference titles and NCAA Tournament berths come true.

-Getman, now in his 23rd season as UAB's head coach, has led the Blazers to seven NCAA Tournament appearances, including a spot in the Elite Eight in 1999 and Sweet 16 in 2001.
+Getman, now in his 24th season as UAB's head coach, has led the Blazers to eight NCAA Tournament appearances, including a spot in the Elite Eight in 1999 and Sweet 16 in 2001.
 Additionally, he has led UAB teams to six regular season and tournament championships and has been selected the conference coach of the year on three different occasions.

 The fans came out in bunches to see the 2013 UAB men's soccer team at West Campus Field, as the squad ranked No. 39 in the country in average home attendance.
 An average of 968 people attended the Blazers' home matches last season.